fe131-del/fe131-del/README.md

 ---

-## 🧠 Engineering Mindset
+## 🧠 Business Mindset

-I’m less focused on just writing code and more focused on:
+I’m less focused on looking at finance and supply chain as separate functions and more focused on understanding:
-- how systems scale
-- how data flows through architectures
-- how to reduce latency and improve reliability
-- how to build systems that **actually hold up in production**
+* how financial decisions affect operations
+* how inventory and working capital impact profitability
+* how companies manage costs, risk, and capital
+* how procurement and logistics influence financial performance
+* how data can improve forecasting and decision-making
+* how businesses allocate resources to create long-term value

 ---